What is CyberKnife®?

 - Little or no recovery time

 How it works

-The CyberKnife system’s continual image guidance software allows us to deliver high radiation doses with pinpoint accuracy, while automatically correcting for tumor movement.
-Since radiation beams adjust in real-time to the patient’s breathing cycle, there is less damage to surrounding healthy tissue.
+The CyberKnife system’s continual image guidance software allows us to deliver targeted doses of radiation, while automatically correcting for tumor movement.
+Since radiation beams adjust in real-time to the patient’s breathing cycle, the system is designed to cause less damage to surrounding healthy tissue.

-Once treatment planning is complete, the patient is comfortably positioned on a cushioned table and the system’s computer-controlled robot slowly moves around the table, targeting radiation to the tumor from various angles while sparing surrounding healthy tissue.
+Once treatment planning is complete, the patient is positioned on a cushioned table and the system’s computer-controlled robot slowly moves around the table, targeting radiation to the tumor from various angles, which helps to spare surrounding healthy tissue.

 Each treatment session lasts between 30 to 90 minutes for one to five days, depending on the location and type of tumor being treated.
-Patients can typically complete treatment in 1 to 5 days versus several weeks for traditional radiation therapy.
+Patients can typically complete treatment in one to five days versus several weeks for traditional radiation therapy.